Kong/kongponents/docs/components/tree-list.md

 Item properties:

 - `name` (required) - text displayed as the label for the item
-- `id` (required) - a unique `string` used to identify the item
+- `id` (required) - a unique `string` used to identify the item (Note: `id`'s must be unique across all items and their children)
 - `selected` - boolean to indicate whether the current item is selected or not
 - `icon` - string of the `KIcon` icon name to be displayed to the left of the item `name` (defaults to `treeDoc`, specify `none` to not display any icon)
-- `children` - an array of items that will be styled as children of the current item
+- `children` - an array of items that will be styled as children of the current item (Note: all children must have the same property constraints as `items`)

 ::: danger
 You cannot use `v-model` with the `items` prop.
 You must use one or the other.